terrier-org/pyterrier/docs/ltr.rst

 Feature Union (`**`)
 ~~~~~~~~~~~~~~~~~~~~

-PyTerrier's main way to faciliate calculating extra features is through the `**` operator.
+PyTerrier's main way to faciliate calculating and intgrating extra features is through the `**` operator.
 Consider an example where
 the candidate set should be identified using the BM25 weighting model, and then additional features computed using the
 Tf and PL2 models::